featuremine/tutorials/market-data01-feedhandler/README1.md

-# Building a Lightning-Fast Binance Feed Server with C++
+# Harnessing Rapid Market Data: Crafting a High-Speed Binance Feed Server in C++

 ## **Introduction**

-In the intricate world of financial markets, every microsecond counts.
-The difference between seizing an opportunity or missing it can be a matter of nanoseconds.
-There's no contesting the value of **low-latency and dependable** market data.
-Trading, a vast and often globally **distributed** network of computational processes, necessitates this data.
-Amidst this expansive trading ecosystem, compatibility and smooth communication with a plethora of technologies is paramount.
-Moreover, in this competitive domain, a market data platform's capability to swiftly **capture** and present data for research and simulations is crucial for deciphering and adapting to ever-changing market scenarios.
+In the high-stakes world of financial markets, mere microseconds—or even nanoseconds—can determine the success or failure of a trade.
+It's undisputed: **low-latency and reliable** market data is paramount.
+The vast expanse of trading operations stretches across a complicated, **distributed** network of computational processes globally, each craving up-to-date market data.
+Within this web, enterprises employ a plethora of tools and technologies.
+To maintain coherence, **versatility and interoperability** across a wide spectrum of technologies becomes crucial.
+Furthermore, trading at its core is a competitive experimental science.
+The prowess of a market data platform in swiftly **capturing** and availing data for research and simulations is paramount for adaptive reactions to market flux.

-The plethora of requirements makes algorithmic trading a complex yet riveting endeavor.
-Our goal in this blog series is to design a market data platform that ticks all the boxes.
-In this initial installment, we delve into crafting a low-latency Binance Feed Server using C++, evaluate its performance, deploy multiple servers for load balancing, and finally, showcase a basic trade plotter via a Python API.
+The intricate balance of demands on trading technology is what transforms algorithmic trading into such a formidable and captivating endeavor.
+Our mission through this blog series is to conceptualize a market data platform that addresses these multifaceted requirements.
+In this inaugural entry, we'll delve deep into the low-latency facet of trading.
+Herein, we'll construct a rapid Binance Feed Server in C++, deploy multiple servers simultaneously for optimal load distribution, scrutinize the feed server's performance, and culminate with crafting a basic trade plotter via the Python API.

-The significance of real-time market data cannot be overstated.
-Immediate responses to market changes are imperative.
-If there's a delay in a strategy's execution, the data might be obsolete by the time the order lands on the market floor.
-Consequently, a speedy strategy might be the difference between seizing a golden opportunity or settling for an "adverse selection".
-Besides, lags can lead to data loss, creating a skewed market perspective and potential data congestion.
-An efficient market data system, aside from being faster, is also cost-effective.
-Imagine the cost difference between running five servers compared to twenty - it affects everyone, from startups to conglomerates.
+But why is swift market data indispensable in trading?
+Timely reactions to market swings are crucial.
+A tardy trading strategy risks outdated data, jeopardizing its efficiency by the time orders penetrate the market.
+Contemporary trading is fiercely competitive, where immediate action on lucrative trades holds the key.
+Conversely, sluggish strategies risk "adverse selection"—settling for trades discarded by others.
+Data lags can lead to packet loss, skewing market perspectives and potentially causing data backlogs—particularly in non-parallelizable strategies.
+An efficient market data system economizes resources.
+Imagine the fiscal contrast in operating five servers versus twenty; it resonates with both niche and large-scale entities.

 ## **Why Binance?**

-Binance's reputation stems from its easily accessible and user-friendly API.
-A myriad of open-source feed handlers optimized for low latency have been crafted for Binance.
-It's worth noting that the principles of low-latency, distribution, and data capture are universally applicable across equity, futures, and FX market data feeds.
+Binance stands out for its accessible public interface and a user-friendly API.
+Numerous open-source feed handlers, designed for Binance and optimized for low latency, are at one's disposal.
+The principles of low-latency and elements concerning distribution and capture are largely synonymous across equity, futures, and FX market data streams.

 ## **Libwebsockets**

-[Libwebsockets](https://github.com/warmcat/libwebsockets) is a lean, pure C library designed to facilitate modern network protocols.
-This compact library integrates a non-blocking event loop, making it ideal for managing a singular connection with a keen emphasis on each message's latency.
-Notably, it provides an extensive example for accessing Binance market data, which serves as our stepping stone.
+[Libwebsockets](https://github.com/warmcat/libwebsockets) emerges as a sleek, pure C library, masterfully crafted for hassle-free adoption of modern network protocols.
+Its lean footprint harnesses a non-blocking event loop, making it ideal for managing individual connections with an emphasis on message latency.
+Significantly, this library showcases a robust example for procuring Binance market data, which serves as our blueprint.

 ## **Featuremine Yamal**

-[Yamal](https://github.com/featuremine/yamal) is an open-source library fine-tuned for transactional low-latency IPC and data capture.
-Primarily used in systems that demand rapid and consistent data exchange between varied processes, it shines in settings like financial trading platforms or real-time analytics.
-Yamal's features relevant to our discussion include:
+[Yamal](https://github.com/featuremine/yamal) is an open-source marvel tailored for low-latency IPC and data capture.
+It's the linchpin for systems demanding rapid, consistent, and reliable inter-process communication.
+This is pivotal in arenas demanding swift and dependable data transition and retention—like financial trading platforms or real-time analytics mechanisms.
+Yamal's key features for our context include:
-- **Performance**: Remarkably low latencies - 300ns (median) and 1us (max) on a Ryzen 5950X.
+- **Performance**: Impressively low latencies - 300ns (median) and 1us (max) on a Ryzen 5950X.
-- **Atomicity**: Guarantees either complete execution or none at all.
+- **Atomicity**: Guarantees either a complete or no bus update.
-- **Consistency**: Ensures uniform data across diverse processes.
+- **Consistency**: Ensures data uniformity across varying processes.
-- **Resilience**: Data preservation even during application failures.
+- **Resilience**: Retains data integrity despite application crashes.
-- **Zero-copy**: Bypasses data duplication during read/write operations.
+- **Zero-copy**: Eliminates data duplication during read/write operations.
-- **Simplicity**: Offers a straightforward C and Python API.
+- **Simplicity**: Offers a streamlined C API and Python API.

-Leveraging these features, we can efficiently develop a feed server that transmits market data to other processes on the same machine at unparalleled speeds.
-To delve deeper into Yamal, visit [here](https://github.com/featuremine/yamal).
+Harnessing these features, we can seamlessly develop a feed server to distribute market data to other processes within the same system at breakneck speeds.
+For a more in-depth understanding of Yamal, visit https://github.com/featuremine/yamal.

 ## **Constructing the Binance Feed Server**